 Size means nothing, proven by the fact Los Angeles, the USA's second largest city by population, has only once had a team win the Super Bowl.

 New York's achievements in the NFL haven't been much better and the best way for Aucklanders to make themselves feel instantly happier about life is to accept the foundations on which they have built their lofty expectations for the Blues are wrong.

 The reality is the Blues have the least experienced, youngest and, without being unduly unkind, the least talented squad of the five New Zealand teams.

 Strip out Akira and Rieko Ioane, Patrick Tuipulotu and Sonny Bill Williams and there isn't really much left to excite.

-Ofa Tu'ungafasi is a regular All Black but appears to be one of those players who needs leadership and quality around him to get the best out of himself.
+Ofa Tu'ungafasi is a regular All Black but needs leadership and quality around him to get the best out of himself.

 No doubt former coaches Pat Lam and John Kirwan wish that the penny had dropped in their respective tenures, but Tana Umaga can at least be saved from the same fate of being unfairly judged for not producing victories with a team largely underequipped to deliver them.